toumorokoshi/k8s-object-refs/examples/DESIGN.md

 One key element of this architecture is a mapping of object referrents to their referrers.
 It is important to note that this is not just a mapping of object refferent -> object referrer controller: to completely specify the referrent, the request must also be included in the identifier.

 In addition, reconcilers should not store state in between requests: this means that the reconciler cannot store state around which objects it is referring to.
 Thus, the object reference manager must expose a way to update the full list of object references, which also needs to clear ones previously set.
+This is done by requiring the controller to pass the full set of subscriptions every time, which requires re-calculating the subscriptions per reocncile run.

 To figure out the deltas, one could store a double linked list with all of the elements pertaining to that particular controler-nn.
-Then you could
+Then you can remove subscriptions with O(1) cost per subscription.

-### Implementation

-- init
-  - start a new watch for the target resource type(s)
-- object create
-  - in Reconcile(), if the target object is not ready, enqueue the objects NamespacedName into the map to be called when the referrent is ready
-- when referrent has a state change
-  - when watch is triggered, enqueue an immediate reconcile of the object that is waiting on that resource.

-- to re-use the cache, the object being watched has to share the types.

-### Additional cases

-- a single object referencing multiple referrents
-- referring to more than one of the same referrent

-### Possible Issues

-- Make namespacedname a possible struct in a spec by adding json annotations?
-  - vendor/k8s.io/apimachinery/pkg/types/namespacedname.go:27
-  - with this, I won't have to create my own types.go to reference the object.
-- add context to eventhandler?
--

-## Future Work

-### Multiple object reference types

-If the object reference type is not known beforehand, then that requires watch calls to be constructed ad-hoc as a referrer object is created.

-## Questions
+## Notes

 ### Does controller-runtime re-use watches?